Friday, March 7, 2025

 Mallarmé’s language refuses definition, the cement of language.
 The tone is expository, but the language is volatile, erratic, feverish.
 The language itself is indicative of a crisis, the radical changes occurring in the language of verse.
 It’s a language of implication, folds and insignia.
 Intentions.
 Evocations.
 Potentials of meaning.
 Because nothing truly exists.
 Everything is words, and words are nothing.
 Not things, but effects.
 Opalescence, not bricks.
 Consciousness, not bone.
 “To name an object is to suppress three-fourths of the enjoyment of the poem which is made up of gradual discovery: to suggest it, that is the dream,” said Mallarmé.

 You don’t expect to see this in prose.
 The odd weight of a subject in a body of words with the dizzying velocity of quarks in a Hadron collider.
-Not only can you not step twice in the same river twice, you can’t read the same paragraph twice.
+Not only can you not step twice in the same river, you can’t read the same paragraph twice.
 The words will appear to have shifted, their function in the sentence more or less the same, but the scenery has oddly changed, the focus has diminished in one area and expanded in another.
 The theme remains, but the interactions have created a web no longer there, unless the dew brings it out, and the sun shines through it.
 It’s an unstable world, and Mallarmé knows what to do with it.
-Put it in you pipe and smoke it.
+Put it in your pipe and smoke it.
 It’s a hopeless case.
 The forms that result from light are comedians of mist.
 Mallarmé, wrote Mary Ann Caws, “is, above all, the advocate of (and in some strong sense, the hero of ) imagination.”

 “Literature here,” writes Mallarmé, “is undergoing a fundamental, exquisite crisis.”